attr-encrypted/encryptor/README.md

     rc4
     rc4-40

-Note that some ciphers may not be supported by Ruby.
+NOTE: Some ciphers may not be supported by Ruby.
+Additionally, Ruby compiled with OpenSSL >= v1.0.1 will include AEAD ciphers, ie., aes-256-gcm.

 ### Notes on patches/pull requests